-Six months ago I started having a ringing in my ears.
-The doctors tell me it's tinnitus, and hopefully it will go away one day.
-I can't wait.
+My doctor tells me the ringing in my ears is tinnitus.
 It keeps me from sleeping at night, causes severe dizzy spells, and is ruining my life.
 I've tried taking vitamin D, magnesium, manganese, zinc, and ginkgo biloba, and I've been checked for hypoglycemia.
 Anything else you can think of?

-Give your doctors the following reference and ask them to review the study: Caro, AZ.
+Give your doctor the following reference and ask them to review the study: Caro, AZ.
 Dimethyl-sulfoxide therapy in subjective tinnitus of unknown origin.
 Annals of the New York Academy of Sciences 243;468–474.

 The treatment described may help stop the ringing in your ears, but your doctors will need to prescribe it—therefore, you need their involvement.